What Did You Do in the War, Daddy?: Production

+The title of the film came to Blake Edwards when he was asked the question by his son Geoffrey.

+The film was the first of what was originally intended to be six Mirisch-Geoffrey Productions between Edwards and The Mirisch Company.
+Edwards was paid $375,000 as producer-director plus 20% of the gross over a certain amount, and a writers' fee when applicable.
+Edwards and William Peter Blatty had been working on What Did You Do in the War Daddy? after The Pink Panther but stopped it to make A Shot in the Dark and The Great Race.
+Edwards then decided to reactivate the property.
+According to Edwards, this was Walter Mirisch's idea - "I told him that I didn’t think it was a good time to do a war comedy — it was right in the middle of the Vietnam War, there were a lot of Gold Star mothers and the perspective on war was not what it should be for this kind of satire."

+James Coburn signed in May 1965.
+He had just made Our Man Flint.
+Dick Shawn, who signed soon afterwards, had just been in It's a Mad Mad Mad Mad World.

+Walter Mirisch says in his memoirs that Edwards was enthusiastic about the film.
+He said stars James Coburn and Dick Shawn were "hardly big comedic box-office attractions.
+They were fashionable, but not the personalities who would promise an audience a big comedic romp.
+I think its casting certainly affected its grossing potential.
+Unfortunately, it also went considerably over budget."

-The title of the film came to Edwards when he was asked the question by his son Geoffrey.
-As Edwards was having marital problems at the time, he did not want to leave the United States, so Mirisch Productions agreed to film the movie in Lake Sherwood, California, for $5 million that included the construction of a large Italian village set.
+As Edwards was having marital problems at the time with his then-wife Patricia Walker, he did not want to leave the United States, so Mirisch Productions agreed to film the movie in Lake Sherwood, California, for $5 million that included the construction of a large Italian village set.
 In his study of Edwards, Myron Meisel stated that Coburn imitated Blake Edwards' mannerisms throughout the film.

-The film was the first of what was originally intended to be six Mirisch-Geoffrey Productions between Edwards and the Mirisch Company.
-Only one other film, The Party, was completed.

 William Peter Blatty recalled that Edwards and he originally agreed to make the film grim and without comedy for the first 20 minutes.
-This idea was shelved when, during the scene where Captain Cash visits Charlie Company at their chow line, he holds out his hand and one of the GI mess orderlies ladles beans into the captain's hand.
+This idea was shelved when, during the scene where Captain Lionel Cash (Shawn) visits Charlie Company at their chow line, he holds out his hand and one of the GI mess orderlies ladles beans into the captain's hand.

 Reception

 The film grossed $2,650,000 at the box office.

 On review aggregator Rotten Tomatoes, the film has an approval rating of 50% based on 12 reviews, with an average score of 5.80/10.

+FilmInk argued "Maybe 1966 was too early for this sort of anti-war comedy – a few more years in the Vietnam quagmire might’ve made audiences more receptive.
+The film has a big cult, though."